 That’s the whole ballgame.

 So what’s my point?
 It’s time for a “standstill” parade.
-One where the issues of the day, where racism, stops and WE move.
+One where racism stops and we move.

-Move out of our comfort zones and our assumption that we have transcended racism.
+Move out of our comfort zones and away from our assumptions that we have transcended racism.

 Move away from passivity and do something more than talk about how horrible the headlines are, shaking our heads with our neighbors and saying, “We should pray over this.”

-And move toward remembering the words of the book of James, “What good is it, my brothers and sisters,if you say you have faith but do not have works?”
+And move toward acting on the words in the book of James, “What good is it, my brothers and sisters,if you say you have faith but do not have works?”

 Brothers and sisters, the secret is out.